New & Noteworthy

 Catalyst Grantmaking Meeting

-On October 28, members of the Catalyst Endowment Fund will meet via Zoom to virtually vote on which programs to fund.
+On October 28, members of the Catalyst Endowment Fund met via Zoom to virtually vote on which programs to fund.
+Grants were awarded to the The Center for Children’s Advocacy, Girls for Technology and Charter Oak Boxing Academy (COBA).

 - Black Girls Must Be a Focus — Not an Afterthought — of Racial-Justice Giving (The Chronicle of Philanthropy, October 27)